getpopper/popper/docs/sections/gha_workflows.md

 }
 ```

-When an action runs, GitHub also sets these environment variables in the
+When an action runs, Popper also sets these environment variables in
-runtime environment:
+the runtime environment:

 <table>
 <thead>